-ALERT – Accessing Learning through Responsive Teaching
+ALeRT – Accessing Learning through Responsive Teaching

-ALERT aims to establish a ‘pedagogy incubator’, in collaboration with education researchers at the University of Cape Town’s School of Education.
-The mission of the project is to assemble a range of teachers (e.g. newly qualified teachers eager to improve their practice, and teachers who wish to contribute to finding effective pedagogies for marginalised youth) to collaborate within a community of practice.
+The kind of reflective, knowledge-based teacher practice that would unlock learning in marginalised communities is unlikely to develop spontaneously in the over-extended, emotionally harrowing spaces that are typical of most South African classrooms.
+ALeRT seeks to develop a ‘pedagogy incubator’, in collaboration with education researchers at the University of Cape Town’s School of Education.
+The objective: to assemble a range of teachers, both newly qualified teachers eager to improve their practice, and long-serving teachers who wish to find and develop more effective pedagogies for marginalised youth, to collaborate within a community of practice.
 They will draw on research insights from the education partners and work with the most marginalised children to master the transition from Foundation Phase, and successfully – joyously – complete the Intermediate phase of school.

 The ALeRT project stemmed from teacher experience in literacy development efforts at Silverlea Primary School.
 One of the ongoing ALeRT literacy initiatives there is the Silverlea Primary Library Project.